Hackinator07/thebirdiebriefing.github.io/src/data/articles/fm-championship-round-2-2025.md

 With the forecast calling for clearer skies, both tournament officials and players are optimistic about getting the schedule back on track for Saturday and Sunday.
 The main adjustment: after the cut, players will tee off in threesomes for Round 3.

-At the time of this posting, the cut has been set and Round 3 is underway.
+*At the time of this article posting, the cut has been set and Round 3 is underway.*

 ## Round 2 Competition Highlights